Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalBryan.md

 Now, I can reliably convert diverse CSV data into backend-ready JSON payloads, forming a solid foundation for my data that I send to the back-end.

+## Learning story
+As a student, I want to learn how to handle and validate JSON data in Python so I can ensure data integrity before inserting data into a database or sending it to backend APIs.

 <br /> <br />

 # Sources